-Ive just returned from a few days away birding with my good friend Owen Parsons and saw some cracking birds.
+I’ve just returned from a few days away birding with my good friend Owen Parsons, and we were fortunate to encounter some truly cracking species.

 Birders on site